Saraabd7/Eng-54-TDD-Naan-Factory/README.md

 - asserting for expect output
 #### User stories for Naan Factory
 ```
 #1
-As a user, I can use the make_dough with water and flour to make dough.
+As a user, I can use the make_dough with 'water' and 'flour' to make 'dough'.

 #2
 As a user, I can use the bake_dough with dough to get naan.

 #3
+As a user, I can user the run_factory with water and flour and get naan.